philipwalton/mozart/README.md

 While Mozart is a working library it's also a proof-of-concept for how inheritance and privacy could be done better in JavaScript.
 It's not a finished product, it's a work in progress.

-I'm completely willing to listen to feedback and discuss ways to make the API better and more intuitive.
+I'm completely willing to listen to feedback and discuss ways to make the API simpler and more intuitive.

 If you'd like to make a suggestion, feel free to open an issue or submit a pull request.